alphanemeless/VITS_TXT_to_Audio/EN_README.md

 silent-audio07_re_32bit.wav
 test_all.wav

+#subtitle.srt    the subtitle of concat_all.wav
-#test_all.wav  concat all audio files
+#concat_all.wav  concat all audio files
 ```